ansible-collections/community.aws/docs/community.aws.iam_user_module.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.
     # Note: This module does not allow management of groups that users belong to.
-    #       Groups should manage their membership directly using `iam_group`,
+    #       Groups should manage their membership directly using community.aws.iam_group,
     #       as users belong to them.

     - name: Create a user